About the Neustadt Festival of International Literature and Culture

 The Neustadt Festival is a literary and cultural festival that occurs annually during the fall semester on the University of Oklahoma Norman campus.

-The 2017 Neustadt Festival of International Literature & Culture, sponsored by the University of Oklahoma’s internationally renowned magazine, World Literature Today, will take place on the Norman campus this fall, November 8–10.
-The festival, which is free and open to the public, features award-winning writer Marilyn Nelson, who will receive the 2017 NSK Neustadt Prize for Children’s Literature that week, plus an exciting lineup of ten other visiting writers, nine of whom will make up the 2018 Neustadt Prize jury.
-Stay tuned for more details about the festival and read more about the 2018 jury here.
+The 2018 Neustadt Festival of International Literature & Culture, sponsored by the University of Oklahoma’s internationally renowned magazine, World Literature Today, will take place on the Norman campus this fall, October 9-11.
+The festival, which is free and open to the public, features award-winning writer Edwidge Danticat, who will receive the 2018 Neustadt International Prize for Literature that week, plus plus other visiting writers, artists, dancers, and scholars.

 For questions about any of the events, call the WLT office at 405-325-4531 or email Terri Stubblefield at firstname.lastname@example.org.